 Grants and government or non-governmental contracts offer some startups a means of support or investment in growth.
 Startups should make the effort to understand the types of funding available to them.
-However, receiving large amounts of funding from non-commercial sources may create less need for commercially sustainable business.
+However, receiving large amounts of funding from sources other than the customer of the business model may create less need for commercially sustainable businesses.
 Navigating funding, as with navigating early company growth, can be daunting and complex.
 Startups should make concerted efforts to find mentors and speak to investors to discover supporters willing to share insights and networks.
 Women may find themselves at a disadvantage when raising equity investment and should be aware of this added challenge over their male counterparts.
 At all times, a clear narrative of the company's goals and traction, coupled with historic and projected data, should equip all founders with the means to build better relationships and access more funds.